Morpheuslabs-io/neo-dapp-demo-01/README.md

 Some tips to help resolve the issues:

-- Delete and create a new Neo privte network, if you encounter insuffient GAS for your smart contract deployment.
+- Delete and create a new Neo privte network (or even delete the existing workspace), if you encounter insuffient GAS for your smart contract deployment.
 Then you may need to do all the steps again
 - Stop and restart the workspace, if encountered unexpected errors when executing the commands
 - Since this exercise is more for learning purpose, by troubleshooting, you can get more familiar with the platform and also the Neo Python client environment.